Antoni Gaudí: Modernisme

 The salamander in Park Güell has become a symbol of Gaudí's work.

 After these initial influences, Gaudí moved towards Modernisme, then in its heyday.
 Modernisme in its earlier stages was inspired by historic architecture.
 Its practitioners saw its return to the past as a response to the industrial forms imposed by the Industrial Revolution's technological advances.
 The use of these older styles represented a moral regeneration that allowed the bourgeoisie to identify with values they regarded as their cultural roots.
-The Renaixença (rebirth), the revival of Catalan culture that began in the second half of the 19th century, brought more Gothic forms into the Catalan "national" style that aimed to combine nationalism and cosmopolitanism while at the same time integrating into the European modernizing movement.
+The Renaixença ('rebirth'), the revival of Catalan culture that began in the second half of the 19th century, brought more Gothic forms into the Catalan "national" style that aimed to combine nationalism and cosmopolitanism while at the same time integrating into the European modernizing movement.

-Essential features of Modernisme included: an anticlassical language inherited from Romanticism with a tendency to lyricism and subjectivity; the determined connection of architecture with the applied arts and artistic work, yielding an overtly ornamental style; the use of new materials, rich in contrasts, that sought a plastic effect for the whole; a strong sense of optimism and faith in progress that reflected the atmosphere of prosperity of the time, a bourgeois esthetic.
+Essential features of Modernisme included: an anticlassical language inherited from Romanticism with a tendency to lyricism and subjectivity; the determined connection of architecture with the applied arts and artistic work, yielding an overtly ornamental style; the use of new materials, rich in contrasts, that sought a plastic effect for the whole; a strong sense of optimism and faith in progress that reflected the atmosphere of prosperity of the time, a bourgeois aesthetic.